DeSoto Square Mall: History

-Several stores closed in 2009 due to the declining economy, including Old Navy, Foot Locker, Waldenbooks and the Dillard's anchor.
+Several stores closed in 2009 due to the Great Recession, including Old Navy, Foot Locker, Waldenbooks and the Dillard's anchor.
 The Old Navy space became a family entertainment center called Saturn 5 in 2010.

 In May 2012, Simon Property Group (which bought out DeBartolo in 1996) announced plans to sell the mall.
 In November of that year, Mason Asset Management acquired the mall for $25 million.
-Macy's announced the closure of its store at the mall in July 2014, which relocated to the Mall at University Town Center.
+Macy's announced the closure of its store at the mall in July 2014, as they relocated to the Mall at University Town Center.
 The theater closed a month later.
 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at DeSoto Square Mall, into Seritage Growth Properties.
 Mason Asset Management sold the mall for $25.5 million to New York-based Meyer Lebovitz in March 2017.
 Lebovitz owned DeSoto Owners LLC.
 Lebovitz chose Madison Properties USA LLC for the task of redeveloping and leasing the mall.
-Jerrell M. Davis, president of the Madison Properties Southeast Region, would oversee the project.
-The mall would be used by FEMA as a disaster recovery center after Hurricane Irma hit Florida.
+Jerrell M. Davis, president of the Madison Properties Southeast Region, oversaw the project.
+The mall was used by FEMA as a disaster recovery center after Hurricane Irma hit Florida in September 2017.

 In January 2018, Your Treasure House, a retail store and auction house, opened on the first floor of the former Macy's location.
 In July 2018, it was briefly rebranded as "Midtown DeSoto Square Mall", as part of plans to renovate and expand the mall.
 When those plans fell apart, the rebranding was dropped.
-Sears would announce on October 15, 2018, that it would be closing as part of a plan to close 142 stores nationwide.
+Sears announced on October 15, 2018, that it would be closing as part of a plan to close 142 stores nationwide.

 Your Treasure House closed in late 2019 leaving the former Macy's space vacant again.
 On December 13, 2019, it was announced that the former Sears would be converted to a self-storage facility.
-The mall would go into default on its mortgage on January 20, 2020, and a judgement of foreclosure of $29.3 million would be given.
-JCPenney announced on June 4 that it would be closing on October 18 as part of a plan to close 154 stores nationwide which left Hudson's Furniture as the only anchor left.
-A foreclosure sale would originally be scheduled to occur on September 23 but DeSoto Owners LLC would file for bankruptcy a day prior to the sale.
+The mall went into default on its mortgage on January 20, 2020, and a judgement of foreclosure of $29.3 million was given.
+JCPenney announced on June 4 that it was closing on October 18 as part of a plan to close 154 stores nationwide which left Hudson's Furniture as the only anchor left.
+A foreclosure sale was originally scheduled to occur on September 23 but DeSoto Owners LLC filed bankruptcy a day prior to the sale.

 On April 29, 2021, it was announced that the mall would officially close the next day, April 30, 2021.
-The day the mall closed it would have 4 stores in it.
-Sometime prior to the mall's closing DeSoto Owners LLC would file for bankruptcy once again to try as it tried to restructure the company's finances and give themselves more time.
+At the time of its closure, there were 4 stores operating in the mall.
+Sometime before the mall's closing, DeSoto Owners LLC filed for bankruptcy again to try to restructure the company's finances and give themselves more time.